-There has been a lot of unexpected headlines and press lately about Spike Aerospace moving to Washington State and building a manufacturing facility there for the Spike Supersonic Jet.
-It is time to set the record straight, perhaps long overdue.
+There have been a lot of unexpected headlines and press lately about Spike Aerospace moving to Washington State and building a manufacturing facility there for the S-512 Quiet Supersonic Jet.
+It is time to set the record straight; perhaps this is long overdue.

-Spike Aerospace is in the very early stages of selecting a location for its permanent manufacturing site.
-We are in very early discussions with a number of state and regional officials regarding possible locations in their regions.
+Spike Aerospace is in the very early stages of selecting a location for our permanent manufacturing site.
+We are in very early discussions with a number of state and regional officials regarding possible locations in their areas.
 We have also considered the possibility of manufacturing outside of the United States.
-However, our focus has been on 7 or 8 states and several locations with those states.
-The circles on the maps are just a few regions that are of interest.
+However, our focus has been on seven or eight states, and several locations with those states.
+The circles on the map above show just a few regions that are of interest to us at this time.
 These are not the only locations we are exploring.

-This is a very involved process that will take some time to narrow down the list to a few ‘semi-finalist’ locations.
-At that point, there will be far more detailed evaluation including acquisition costs, environmental impact, workforce cost/availability, supplier base, cost of doing business, regulatory issues, infrastructure, incentives and other considerations.
+This is a very involved process, and it will take some time to narrow down the list to a few “semi-finalist” locations.
+At that point, we will undertake far more detailed evaluations including acquisition costs, environmental impact, workforce cost/availability, supplier base, costs of doing business, regulatory issues, infrastructure, incentives, and other considerations.
 Some locations have a high cost of doing business but great infrastructure.
 Other locations offer appealing incentives but limited workforce.

-We expect that the selected site will include engineering and manufacturing facilities.
-It may also include sales, marketing and administrative offices.
+We expect that our selected site will include both engineering and manufacturing facilities.
+It may also include sales, marketing, and administrative offices.
 Additional sites may be chosen in other locations for completion centers and service centers.
 We have a number of requirements that need to be satisfied, and we want to give all locations a fair evaluation.
 Sites that might not meet our immediate needs may still be areas we want to pursue in the longer term.

-We will not be publicly discussing our target dates of when a location will be selected or other stages of engineering development.
+We will not be publicly discussing our target date for when a location will be selected, nor other stages of engineering development.

 Regarding Washington State:

 The officials in Washington State have been nothing but outstanding and incredibly supportive.
-I thank Governor Inslee and his office as well as John Thornquist and his office for all the time they have given.
-They have provided helpful information on Paine Field, Moses Lake, Spokane and other possible locations.
-There are a numerous benefits to those locations and some are at the top of our list.
-I look forward to working with them as the aircraft development advances and the project rolls-out.
+I want to thank Governor Inslee and his office as well as John Thornquist and his office for all the time they have given us.
+They have provided helpful information on Paine Field, Moses Lake, Spokane, and other possible locations.
+There are numerous benefits to those locations, and some are at the top of our list.
+I look forward to working with Inslee and Thornquist more as aircraft development advances and the S-512 project rolls out.